Stochastic Compositional Optimization with Compositional Constraints: Stochastic Compositional Optimization with Single-level Expected-Value Constraints

-The above result implies that with properly chosen step-sizes, the dual sequence $\| \lambda_t\|^2$ generated by Algorithm~\ref{alg:01} is indeed bounded in expectation, despite more randomness and bias incurred under the compositional setting.
+The above result implies that, with properly chosen step-sizes, the dual sequence $\| \lambda_t\|^2$ generated by Algorithm~\ref{alg:01} remains bounded in expectation, despite the increased randomness and bias introduced by the compositional setting.
+Although it is discussed in Section~\ref{sec:single} that $\cL(x,\lambda)$ generally loses Lipschitz continuity, the above result allows us to conclude that, in expectation, $\cL(x,\lambda)$ is $( C_f + C_g (\sqrt{2R} e + \| \lambda^*\|) )$-Lipschitz continuous in $x$ over the trajectory $\{ (x_t,\lambda_t) \}_{t=1}^N$.
+This finding serves as a crucial building block for our subsequent convergence analysis.